 His works and papers have been accepted by ICMC twelve times, by NIME four times, and selected by various international festivals in 18 countries, such as Mix, Re:New (Denmark), Musica Viva (Portugal), Espace sonore, dBâle, SHIFT (Switzerland), Next generation (Germany), Agora Resonance, Scrime (France), Lica-Mantis, BEAM (UK), June in Buffalo, NWEAMO, SPARK, NYCEMF, SEAMUS (USA), Sonoimágenes (Argentina), SuperCollider symposium, and Pdcon.
 Several works of him are included on the DVD of the Computer Music Journal Vol.28 by MIT press, and ICMC official CD/DVD(2005/2011).

 In 2011, he received a research grant from DAAD (German Academic Exchange Service) and worked as a visiting researcher at ZKM, Karlsruhe, Germany.
 He has taught computer music at University at Buffalo, USA, Music Academy Basel, and College of Arts Bern, Switzerland.
-He is currently teaching at College of Music and Dance, Cologne, Germany.
+He is currently teaching at College of Music and Dance, Cologne, Germany and Art University of Zürich, Switzerland, and working as a programmer of SpatDIF and MGM project at ICST Zürich.

 Music consists of sounds and contexts.
 The relation between sounds and contexts are interdependent; a group of sounds forms a context and a context assigns a certain meaning to a sound and affirms its existence.
 A sound itself is a mere oscillation of air pressure.